cpeckil/Getting-and-cleaning-data-course_project/README.md

 - Readmeoriginal.txt

-- features.txt: The original list of all features
+The original list of all features can be found here:

+- features.txt

-- features_info.txt: shows information used on the feature vector.
+Information used on the feature vector can be found in:

+- features_info.txt:

 An R script was created to create a tidy data set based on this data.
-The script is called run_analysis.R and the codebook is called Codebook.MD.
+The script is called run_analysis.R and the codebook is called Codebook.md.

 Run_analysis.R was created to modify the original data sets and to create a tidy data set that contains the average of each variable for each activity.
 The R script is below along with documentation that describes what happens when the script is run.